TDG-Platform/docs/ENVI_ClassificationAggregation.md

 # ENVI Classification Aggregation (Editing in Progress)

-This task removes speckling noise from a classification image.
-It uses majority analysis to change spurious pixels within a large single class to that class.
+This task aggregates smaller class regions to a larger, adjacent region as part of the classification cleanup.

 ### Table of Contents
  * [Quickstart](#quickstart) - Get started!